-The following describes the Company's corporate governance practices that were in place during the financial year ended 31 December 2021 ("FY2021") with specific references to the principles set out in the Code of Corporate Governance 2018 (the "Code").
-TIH is listed on the Singapore Exchange Securities Trading Limited and the Board of Directors is pleased to confirm that the Company has generally adhered to the principles and guidelines of the Code as well as the Listing Manual of the SGX-ST, where appropriate and applicable.
+The following describes the Company's corporate governance practices that were in place during the financial year ended 31 December 2023 ("FY2023") with specific references to the principles set out in the Code of Corporate Governance 2018 (the "Code").
+TIH is listed on the Singapore Exchange Securities Trading Limited ("SGX-ST") and the Board of Directors is pleased to confirm that the Company has generally adhered to the principles and guidelines of the Code as well as the Listing Manual of the SGX-ST, where appropriate and applicable and any deviations have been explained in this Statement.